 Network-attached storage enables server consolidation by eliminating the need for multiple file servers and storage consolidation through file-level data access and sharing.
 NAS typically uses multiple protocols to perform filing and storage functions.
 These include TCP/IP for data transfer; SMB (CIFS) and NFS for remote file service; and NFS, SMB and FTP for data sharing.

 Organizations across a wide range of industries use network attached storage (NAS) to:

 - Consolidate server and storage infrastructure

 - Streamline data access and file sharing across a heterogeneous client and server environment

 - Simplify management and increase efficiency

 - Strengthen data protection and security

 How network-attached storage works

-A NAS unit is an open-system computer system with storage capacity connected to a network that provides file-based data storage services to other devices on the network.
-NAS uses standard file protocols such as Common Internet File System (CIFS) and Network File System (NFS) to allow Microsoft Windows, Linux, and UNIX clients to access files, file systems, and databases over the IP network.
+A NAS device is an open-system computer system with storage capacity connected to a network that provides file-based data storage services to other devices on the network.
+NAS uses standard file protocols such as SMB (Server Message Block) and Network File System (NFS) to allow Microsoft Windows, Linux, and UNIX clients to access files, file systems, and databases over the IP network.